MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 **Permission**: As soon as you're using this process, you can share the app catalog with the entire organization.

-**Prerequisite**: This app uses Microsoft Dataverse; a Premium license is therefore required for every app user.
+**Prerequisite**: This app uses Microsoft Dataverse.
+If you have installed this solution in a Production environment, a Premium license is required for every app user.
+If you have installed this solution in a Dataverse for Teams environment, a Microsoft 365 license is required for every user.

 ![App Catalog.](media/coe67.png "App Catalog")